Angular has a powerful template engine that lets us easily manipulate the DOM structure of our elements.

 You can both try and download the source code for this guide in the

-Here is the source from the
+Here is the source under the

 - that structural directives manipulate HTML layout.